syncfusion-content/fileformat-docs/FileFormat/PDF/Getting Started.md

 Dim endPoint As New PointF(graphics.ClientSize.Width, result.Bounds.Bottom + 3)

-'Draw a line at the bottom of the address
+'Draws a line at the bottom of the address

 graphics.DrawLine(linePen, startPoint, endPoint)